GetanehAbebe/Draw-Guess/README.md

     - Run command 'npm run start'
     - Go to server directory
     - Run command 'npm i'
-    - Run command 'npm run dev'
+    - Run command 'npm run start'

   #Me:
     - I would like to get feedbacks, suggestions and other comments, so if you have something please write,